littleforest/rfm/README.md

 # ginjo-rfm

 Rfm is a Ruby/Filemaker adapter - a ruby gem that allows scripts and applications to exchange commands and data with Filemaker Pro using Filemaker's XML interface.
 Ginjo-rfm picks up from the lardawge-rfm gem and continues to refine code and fix bugs.
 It also adds minor enhancements like server timeout and value-list alternate display.
-To read more about Rfm, see the info at [Sixfriedrice](http://sixfriedrice.com/wp/products/rfm/), or check out the [RDoc](http://rubydoc.info/gems/lardawge-rfm/1.4.1.2/frames) courtesey of Larry Sprock.
+To read more about Rfm, see the info at [Sixfriedrice](http://sixfriedrice.com/wp/products/rfm/), or check out the [RDoc](http://rubydoc.info/github/ginjo/rfm/master/frames).

 Rfm was primarily designed by Six Fried Rice co-founder Geoff Coffey.